RogerSelwyn/MS365-Calendar/docs/authentication.md

 ## Primary (default) authentication method
 This requires *alt_auth_method* to be set to *False* or be not present and the redirect URI in your Entra ID App Registration app set to `https://login.microsoftonline.com/common/oauth2/nativeclient`.

+Do not use Safari on MacOS for this process, you will not be returned the URL at step 3 that you need.

 When adding the integration, leave `Use alternate authentication` disabled.
 1. When prompted click the `Link MS365 account` link.
 1. Login on the Microsoft page; when prompted, authorize the app you created